Welcome to St Clare's Mental Health and Wellbeing page!

 "Mental health is not just the absence of mental disorder.
 It is defined as a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community" (World Health Organization).

-This page is designed to help you support your families' Mental Health and Wellbeing at home.
+This page is designed to help you support your families' Mental Health and Wellbeing at school and at home.
 It will be updated regularly with tips, useful links and activities for you to access freely.
 We hope you enjoy this page and find it useful to support your families' Mental Health and Wellbeing!

 Useful Links: